Online A level Biology Tutor

 23 years of teaching just A level Biology

-Lots of expertise with OCR A, AQA, Eduqas and Pre-U
+Lots of experience with OCR A, AQA, Eduqas, CIE and Pre-U

 As the new style questions test understanding and application more than factual recall, many students find this a big change from what they were comfortable with at GCSE.

 Students need to understand why and how a biological process is occurring rather than trying to rote learn the steps.